wp-plugins/autoptimize/readme.txt

 = Does Autoptimize work with BuddyPress? =

-Based on feedback received from BuddyPress users, CSS and JS-Autoptimization do not seem to work correctly, leaving you with only HTML optimizations.
-I will look into this in the future and am happy to take hints or code-improvements the help with BuddyPress compatibility in the mean time.
+Based on earlier feedback received from BuddyPress users, CSS and JS-Autoptimization do not seem to work correctly, leaving you with only HTML optimizations.
+This might be due to problems in Autoptimize which have already been fixed, so feel free to give it a shot anyhow.

 = Compatibility with WP SlimSat =